reactjs/rfcs/text/0000-first-class-support-for-promises.md

 Tracking the result on the promise object only works if the promise object did not change between renders.
 If it's a brand new promise, then the previous strategies won't work.
 However, in many cases, even a brand new promise will already have resolved data.
 This happens often because most promise-based APIs return a fresh promise instance on every call regardless of whether the response was cached.
 That's also how async functions work in JavaScript — every call to an async function results in a brand new promise, even if the data was cached, and even if nothing was awaited at all.

-The most important case where this happens is when an component re-renders in response to an unrelated update.
+The most important case where this happens is when a component re-renders in response to an unrelated update.

 Consider this example: